 SimpliSafe has a 60-day money-back guarantee.
 When you add that to the no-contract freedom, you’ve got a system that’s well worth trying out.
 In our in-home trial, SimpliSafe had the fastest and easiest setup of all the security systems we’ve tested.
 Plus, SimpliSafe’s equipment costs were substantially lower than comparable systems from other companies.
 For the SimpliSafe Essentials kit and a few extras, we paid only $301.56.
 Most home security companies would charge $500-$1,000 for a similar package.

 The hardware itself has a cool, modern design.
 The base station is a sleek tabletop tower that glows a soft blue, like a sophisticated smart lamp.
 The software, however, isn’t going to wow you with sophistication.
 We found the SimpliSafe keypad interface to be a lot like texting on a cell phone circa 2001.
 A move toward touchscreen technology would be a definite improvement in the future.
 SimpliSafe does, though, have the technology to integrate with Alexa and Google Home for easy voice control, which we appreciate.

-When we tested out the system, we went with the latter, and we recommend you do, too.
+SimpliSafe’s monitoring is pretty affordable, too.
+Packages start at just $17.99 per month.
+When we tested our system, we opted for professional monitoring, and we recommend you do, too.
 It’s one of the more affordable monitoring plans we’ve seen, and it comes with 24/7 service, priority dispatch, and a user-friendly mobile app.
 We found ourselves using the app to manage our system about 75% of the time, so we would not recommend going without it.

 To read about our full experience with SimpliSafe, check out our hands-on SimpliSafe review.